sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 ### Games

 This was also surprising.
 On my InfinityBook I can only play games at reduced resolution with many graphics options off.
 With the Pulse I could play Pillars of Eternity 2 Deadfire on full resolution and all graphics options on their default without experiencing any slow down/lag and the fan barely comes on!
+This is even on large big fights with many effects happening at once.
 I shall be trying other games soon like Verdun, X-Com and Pathfinder - Kingmaker and will update this review when I know more.

 ## Problems encountered